 In case toe kick options are new to you, let me explain.
 A cabinet’s toe kick is the recessed space at the bottom of a base cabinet.
 It allows your foot to rest underneath the cabinet when you are standing in front of it.
 This is great for task oriented areas in kitchens or at vanities.
 However when you want your cabinets to look and feel like furniture, the flush or valence toe kicks are better options.

 The flush toe kick goes straight to the floor with a place for molding to be attached.
 The Valence option has a specially cut space at the base of the cabinet that opens it up, allowing you to stand comfortably in front of the cabinet.
 The flush toe kick and the base molding gives this island a solid look while the bookcase offers a deliberate, built-in look.
 Notice the cabinets on the opposite wall.
 They have the recessed toe kick.

 Turned posts can be decorative as in the picture of the sink base below.
 Not only do the posts create a focal point, but they give the sink base a custom look.
 Turned posts, also referred to as legs, can extend the workspace of an island giving it the appearance and function of a table.

-Contact us today for more information about the lines we carry and the options that are available to you.
-By Design Cabinetry proudly serves Brentwood, Franklin, Cool Springs, Spring Hill and Columbia.
+Contact us today for more information about the lines and cabinets we carry and the options that are available to you.
+By Design Cabinetry proudly serves Nashville, TN, Brentwood, Franklin, Cool Springs, Spring Hill and Columbia.
 Click or call today!